-- Align the X2-CB or pass-through plate with the mounting holes on the buoy and verify that the large o-ring is in good condition and clear of debris.
+- Align the X2-CB or pass-through plate with the mounting holes on the buoy and verify that the large O-ring is in good condition, clear of debris and lightly greased.

-- Re-attach the plate using a 9/16″ socket wrench and the original 3/4 bolts and 3/8 lock washers, tightening in a cross-pattern, as shown in Step 3 of the battery removal process.
+- Reattach the plate using a 9/16″ socket wrench and the original set of bolts and lock washers, tightening in a cross-pattern as shown below.

 - Re-attach the buoy solar panel.